asig/kosmos-cp1/README.md

 to match the Qt version installed on your system, as well as the `NSIS_HOME` variable to point to your NSIS installation.

+NOTE: Make sure that the path to the source directory _DOES NOT CONTAIN SPACES_.
+If it does, the Windows Resource Compiler will be confused :-/

 ## Usage
 After starting the Kosmos CP1 emulator, you see 2 windows:
 - The "CPU" windows containing: